 Designed to create an interdisciplinary learning experience for nursing, human nutrition and human kinetics students, this seminar course is an introduction to public policy change for health.
-The objective is to develop a basic understanding of healthy public policy development, analysis, and change from interdisciplinary and social justice perspectives.
-Issues such as healthy public policy, social determinants of health, social justice, health equity, and interdisciplinary/cross-sectoral and citizen lead policy action are explored.
-This course would be beneficial for students pursuing professions in the health care field.
+The objective is to develop a fundamental understanding of healthy public policy development, analysis, and change from interdisciplinary and social justice perspectives.
+Issues such as healthy public policy, social and ecological determinants of health, social justice, health equity, and interdisciplinary/cross-sectoral and citizen lead policy action are explored.
+This course would be beneficial for students pursuing professions in the policy for health or healthcare delivery.
 Credit will be granted for only one of HKIN 433 and NURS 495, HKIN 495, HNU 495.
 Cross-listed as NURS 433 and HNU 433.
 Three credits.